Wersario/projectdata/README.md

 ## General description

-This bot bot was created to help you monitor and analyze your server's activity.\
+This bot was created to help you monitor and analyze your server's activity.\
 If you are a rookie programmer, it will also help you get acquainted with discord.py and pandas.

 ## Creating a bot